Strong-lensing rates of massive black hole binaries in LISA: Framework

 describing a uniform radial location in the 2D source plane.
 While the bulk of lensed events will correspond to those of weak lensing, since we are interested in strong lensing, we will focus on cases where $y\in [0,1]$.

-We emphasize that different lens mass distributions could also be considered to improve the modeling of galaxy mass distributions.
-In particular, going beyond axially symmetric lenses can help include realistic effects of tidal fields and produce four images, as in the singular isothermal ellipsoid (SIE) lenses considered in previous similar studies \cite{Haris:2018vmn, Li:2018prc, Xu:2021bfn, Caliskan:2022wbh}.
-A more exhaustive exploration of lenses will be left for future work.
+We emphasize that different lens mass profiles could also be considered to improve the modeling of galaxy mass as function of radius.
+In particular, going beyond axially symmetric lenses can help include realistic effects of tidal fields and produce more than two images, as in the singular isothermal ellipsoid (SIE) lenses considered in previous similar studies \cite{Haris:2018vmn, Li:2018prc, Xu:2021bfn, Caliskan:2022wbh}.
+Other possibilities that can also produce more than two images are empirical mass profiles with shallower cores such as the Navarro-Frenk-White (NFW) model \cite{Navarro:1996gj}, as considered in some wave-optics lensing studies \cite{Savastano:2023spl, Brando:2024inp, Singh:2025uvp}.
+Nonetheless, as shown in \cite{Robertson:2020mfh}, an SIS assumption does provide reasonable lensing probabilities, although differences in parameter estimation of individual lensed GWs are expected to vary between different mass profiles.
+A more exhaustive exploration of different lens mass profiles and the production of more images will be left for future work.

 In the case of SIS lenses, the time delay between the two images is given by \cite{1992grle.book.....S}

 where $z_L$ is the redshift of the lens.